frephs/IS24-AM21/documentation_wip/network_protocol.md

     ServerConnectionHandler -->>  Client : unknownMessageTypeMessage
 ```

-## Game Dynamics' Flows
+## Game dynamic flows
 ### Connection and menu flow
 As the user connects to the server, a `UUID` identifying the user's client connection is sent to the server and a listener is registered attached to that UUID.
-The user then asks for the available games at the moment and the server responds with a list of game entries, containing the gameId, the current number of players and maximum number of players, which are displayed in the menu.
+The user then asks for the available games at the moment and the server responds with a list of game entries, containing the `gameId`, the current number of players and maximum number of players, which are displayed in the menu.

 ```mermaid
 sequenceDiagram